Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, VDNC is occurring in neighboring provinces.
 Therefore, strict control of the transportation of animals and animal products right from the gateway to the province is considered an effective solution, helping Phu Yen proactively detect and prevent epidemics from afar.
 Animal control work is being carried out seriously and strictly by the province at Hao Son Animal Quarantine Station (Dong Hoa Town).
 All means of transporting animals and animal products transiting through the station or entering the province must have full quarantine papers and disease safety certificates of the farm and animals.
 Animal products must have documents proving their origin, healthy animals and no clinical symptoms of diseases...

 Mr. Nguyen Duy Khanh, Deputy Head of the Hao Son Animal Quarantine Station, said: The station always has a force on duty 24/24 hours a day, ensuring that all animals and animal products passing through the station are inspected and controlled according to regulations.
-After inspection, if all requirements are met, the station staff will spray disinfectant on all animals and vehicles to destroy pathogens remaining on the vehicles before allowing them to enter the province, helping to limit the spread of diseases from other localities into the province, protecting the epidemiological safety of the local livestock industry.
-Cases without a valid quarantine certificate or failing to ensure veterinary hygiene conditions will be strictly handled according to the law.
+After inspection, if all requirements are met, the station staff will spray disinfectant on all livestock and vehicles to destroy pathogens remaining on the vehicles before allowing them to enter the province, helping to limit the spread of diseases from other localities into the province, protecting the epidemiological safety of the local livestock industry.
+Cases without valid quarantine certificates or failing to ensure veterinary hygiene conditions will be strictly handled according to the law.

 Source: https://baophuyen.vn/kinh-te/202506/chu-dong-phong-benh-viem-da-noi-cuc-cho-gia-suc-trong-mua-nong-6802142/